SpectraPhantom/spring5-mvc-rest/README.md

 # Spring Framework 5 MVC Rest Application

-This repository is for an example application built based by Spring Framework 5 - Beginner to Guru | Udemy Course.
+This repository is for an example application built in Spring Framework 5 based by Spring Framework 5 Beginner to Guru | Udemy Course.